DeeNewcum/FlowFree/README.md

 That's still an overestimate, however.
 For each pair of start+end points, only the start-point permutes through all possible directions; once the end-point is reached, you don't travel to another cell.
 So the end-point cells aren't counted.
 This is more difficult to calculate (because end-points may be in the interior or on the edges/corners).
 As a rough guide though, this may reduce the permutations by up to 10⁴.

+## Current status

+This project is mothballed for now.
+The solver isn't alpha quality yet.
+Small portions of the recursive explorer are written, but it is nowhere near being in a working state.

+[This C version](https://github.com/imos/Puzzle/tree/master/NumberLink) works, and is quite fast.
+If you're only looking to solve a specific board that you're stuck on, use that.

+I was disheartened somewhat after discovering the number of permutations required to solve this via brute-force.
+I don't know how the C version works exactly, but it's likely that a constraint-propagation approach would be much faster (for instance, see [this writeup](http://mellowmelon.wordpress.com/2010/07/24/numberlink-primer/) on how Numberlink boards are solved by humans.
+It is clear that such an approach would reduce the number of permutations greatly)

 ## Other solvers

 * [github.com/~imos](https://github.com/imos/Puzzle/tree/master/NumberLink)